The 5 Best Bait For Rainbow Trout In The Summer

 Worms are always a good choice for trout fishing and you should still give them a try when fishing rainbow trout in summer because these trout have memory and will smash a well-presented worm.

-But, there are two things I do different when fishing worms in the summer:
+But, there are three things I do differently when fishing worms in the summer:

-- Two: I fish smaller worms between 1 and 4 inches and not use giant worms.
+- Second: I prefer to fish smaller worms between 1 and 4 inches and not use giant worms.

 First: The reason I fish a worm only a few times through a spot is that worms in the summer are a very noticeable bait that will not be missed by a rainbow trout when it drifts by.
 I tell my clients that if you drift a worm down the river, any trout within 3 feet will smash it on the first pass.